 - and investigating criminal activity at a federal level.

-The activities that are investigated include:
+The activities that it investigates include:

-amongst other crimes.
+among other crimes.

 This law enforcement agency commenced operations on 1 July 2016.
 This commencement followed its creation by the merger of the Australian Crime Commission and CrimTrac.